-The best candidates for a breast lift are healthy non-smoking women, 30’s to 50’s, who have stretched skin and diminished breast volume, and who have completed childbearing.
-Future pregnancy and/or nursing is possible, but may stretch the skin and affect the results of your procedure.
+The best candidates for a breast lift are healthy, non-smoking women typically between the ages of 30 and 50 who have stretched skin and diminished breast volume.
+Dr. Matas also suggests that prospective breast lift patients be finished having children.
+While future pregnancy and/or nursing is possible, doing so may stretch the skin and affect the results of your procedure.

-Once recommendations have been made, you will be provided with financial details, along with a suggested plan of action should you decide to take the next step towards breast surgery.
+At the end of your appointment, you will receive a cost estimate for your procedure along with a suggested plan of action should you decide to take the next step towards breast lift surgery.

 First, incisions are made on the breast to outline the areas where excess skin will be removed.
 Then, the nipple and areola are shifted to a higher position.
 The skin around the areola is then brought down and together to reshape the breast.
 Excess skin is then removed.
 Once the skin and tissue has been repositioned, several layers of suture are used to close the surgical incisions.